hoverbike1/TOTK-Mods-collection/README.md

 </br>

 - **Resolution** : Changes internal render resolution, Vanilla is 1600x900 when the switch is docked.
-1080p (1920x1080) can only be scaled in 'doubles', or it will break Ambient Occlusion (AO) but increases GPU performance, which is useful for Reshade MXAO.
+1080p (1920x1080) when scaled over 1x resolution will break Ambient Occlusion (AO).
-Ambient occlusion is a shading and rendering technique used to calculate how exposed each point in a scene is to ambient lighting.
+Ambient occlusion is a rendering technique that simulates the exposure of ambient light on an object.
-For example, the interior of a tube is typically more occluded (and hence darker) than the exposed outer surfaces, and becomes darker the deeper inside the tube one goes.
-It has a GPU performance cost.
 :exclamation: the "New 1008p" overwrites "Bootup.Nin_NX_NVN.pack.zs", don't install two mods overwriting the same file.
 New 1008p - FXAA Off, FSR Off, DynRes Off - Zero AO Bugs 1026p increase resolution to 1836x1026 without breaking Ambiant Occlusion.
 FSR Off includes both FSR sharpening filter, and FSR scaler.